E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Our Approach: E2LLM

+\textbf{Relations to Other Works:} \lzh{For a detailed discussion on the relationship between E2LLM and other methods such as vision-language models (VLMs), retrieval-augmented generation (RAG), and Transformers-based architectures, please refer to Appendix~\ref{sec:relation_others}.}

-\paragraph{Maximum Sequence Length} Theoretically, the maximum sequence length of E2LLM equals the product of the encoder and decoder's sequence lengths.
+\textbf{Maximum Context Window:} Theoretically, the maximum sequence length of E2LLM equals the product of the encoder and decoder's sequence lengths.
 However, as previously mentioned, setting the chunk size to match the encoder's sequence length presents challenges, as it may hinder the encoder's ability to retain all pertinent information within a single chunk.
-Consequently, it is crucial to establish an appropriate chunk size.
-Thus, the effective sequence length of E2LLM is determined to be the chunk size multiplied by the sequence length of the LLM's decoder.
-In actuality, we set the maximum chunk size of 512 characters in experiments, which is approximately equivalent to 100 tokens.
+Thus, we need to choose a proper chunk size.
+As a result, the practical length of E2LLM is determined to be the chunk size multiplied by the sequence length of the LLM's decoder.
+In actuality, we set the maximum chunk size of 512 characters, which is approximately equivalent to 100 tokens.
 Hence, the context length has been expanded by nearly 100 times.
+When using Llama2-7B-chat as the decoder with a sequence length of 4K tokens, the final context window of E2LLM reaches approximately 400K.

-\paragraph{Time and Space Complexity during Inference} Let us denote the original input length as $L$ and the chunk size in E2LLM as $C$.
+\textbf{Time and Space Complexity during Inference:} Let us denote the original context length (excluding the prompt or instruction) as $L$ and the chunk size in E2LLM as $C$.
 Therefore, the total number of chunks becomes $L/C$.
 For each chunk, the resulting time and space complexity from the text encoder is $\gO(C^2)$.
 Given that there are $L/C$ chunks, the overall complexity for the encoding step is $\gO(CL)$.
 In practice, since all chunks can be processed in parallel, the time complexity can be further reduced by a constant factor.
 Subsequently, we pass the $L/C$ chunk tokens to the LLM decoder, which yields a complexity of $\gO(L^2/C^2)$.
 In summary, the total time and space complexity is $\gO(LC + L^2/C^2)$.
-To substantiate the efficiency of E2LLM during inference, we conduct empirical experiments that assess both inference time and memory usage.
-Further details can be found in Section \ref{sec:inf_efficiency}.
+To substantiate the efficiency of E2LLM during inference, we conduct empirical experiments that assess both inference time and memory usage (cf. Section \ref{sec:efficiency}).
+Moreover, we provide a discussion on the complexity of existing SOTA methods in Appendix~\ref{app:complexity}.